Jifinitely/KTMSolutionsElectricalTestReport/README.md

 |---|---|---|---|
 | ![](Screenshots/form.png) | ![](Screenshots/preview.png) | ![](Screenshots/pdf.png) | ![](Screenshots/settings.png) |

 ---

 ## About
 The KTM Solutions Electrical Test Report App is a **productivity and documentation tool** intended to streamline the creation and storage of electrical test reports.

-It assists licensed electrical workers in producing consistent documentation, but **all testing decisions, interpretations, and compliance responsibilities remain with the user**.
+It assists licensed electrical workers in producing consistent documentation; however, **all testing decisions, interpretations, and compliance responsibilities remain solely with the user**.

 ### Key Benefits
 - **Time-saving:** Generate structured PDF test reports quickly